fobnail/docs/dev-notes/implementing-eth-over-usb.md

 ## Testing

-If you environment is properly set up, app can be flashed by simply running
+If your environment is properly set up, app can be flashed by simply running

 ```shell
 $ cargo embed
 ```

-`cargo embed` spawn RTT console used for debugging.
+`cargo embed` spawns RTT console used for debugging.
 On host you should see new network interface.

 ```shell